adedot/geojson-mongo-import.py/README.md

 `python geojson-mongo-import.py -f points.geojson -d geospatial -c points`

+with geospatial as the the database and points as the collection

 Given an input file named "points.geojson" having GeoJSON points and destination collection named "points" in the "geospatial" database.
 This repo includes a sample "points.geojson" file which is a FeatureCollection of points and a couple of properties including a timestamp.

 Additional parameters are required if your server is not on your local machine or if your database requires authentication.
 Use the "--help" flag or see the example below.